 Read more

 Everyone loves Saul Bass.
 It’s a deserved love.
 He’s a design giant and designers pay the respect due.
 But even those amongst us who don’t get hot under the collar for fonts and logo treatments love him, whether they know his name or not.
-They love his his incredible title sequences for films like The Man with the Golden Arm, […]
+They love his his incredible title sequences for films like The […]

 Read more